0xCompute/punks24px/README.md

 find all images and metadata right here.

-here's a preview of the punks 24px on facetnft.com
+here's a preview of punks 24px on facetnft.com

 do your own research. as far as i can tell this might be the first punk collection on facet. note - the punks 24px mint is 0.0015 eth + network fees.